Bi-Coloured-Python-Rock-Snake/creature/README.md

 This is the equivalent.
 Since we are not using neither `cast` nor `reveal`, `shadow.hide` is a no-op in this case.

+**Please help with naming**

+The current API (hide/reveal/cast) is half a joke, so that will be changed some time in the future.
+If naming things is indeed one of programmer's most required skills, show yours by suggesting the names in [this issue](https://github.com/balrogproject/shadow/issues/1).